sparrowcode/PermissionsKit/README.md

 If you prefer not to use any of dependency managers, you can integrate `SPPermissions` into your project manually.
 Put `Source/SPPermission` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

 After it need implement configuration file.
 See example [configuration file](https://github.com/ivanvorobei/SPPermissions/blob/master/ExampleConfiguration.xcconfig) or example project.

+If you have any questions, create issue or see our [community chat](https://t.me/SPPermissions).

 ## Usage